cowwoc/jace/readme.txt

 - Renamed library directories to from win32 and x64 to i386 and amd64 respectively.
 - Added jace::helper::toString(T) and jace::helper::toWString(T) to convert any type to a std::string or
   std::wstring respectively.
+- Bug #1222146: JValue::staticGetJavaJniClass() is not thread-safe.
+- PeerEnhancer was stripping exceptions from the deallocation method; fixed.

 Compatibility breakers: